-How do we, as church leaders, balance the need to have a core working environment in the office and a flexible work schedule that allows our staffs to meet with potential leaders and do other stuff that must be done outside of “normal business hours?”
+How do church leaders, balance the need to have a core working environment in the office and a flexible work schedule that allows church staff to meet with potential leaders and do other stuff that must be done outside of “normal business hours?”

-I can’t say that we’ve found “the answer,” but I do want to share a “method” we’ve implemented.
-We want to maintain a flexible work schedule, allowing our staff to arrange their week according to the needs of their particular ministry area and personal/family needs.
-At the same time, we want to have a core set of “in the office” working hours that encourage and facilitate collaboration between staff members.
+I can’t say that I’ve found “the answer,” but I do want to share a “method” I’ve implemented in the past.
+You want to maintain a flexible work schedule, allowing your staff to arrange their week according to the needs of their particular ministry area and personal/family needs.
+At the same time, you want to have a core set of “in the office” working hours that encourage and facilitate collaboration between staff members.

-So, we created a “Schedule Of Ministry” process that is documented in our Staff Policy Manual.
+To help get this done, I’ve created a “Schedule Of Ministry” process.
 The process includes a form that facilitates a formal discussion between each staff member and their direct supervisor.
-The form is filled out, discussed, and signed twice per year at the beginning of the Fall/Winter and Spring/Summer “ministry seasons.”
+The form is filled out, discussed, and signed twice per year at the beginning of the Fall/Winter and Spring/Summer ministry seasons.

 Of course, the signed form exists as a reflection of the typical week.
 The staff still has a “flexible” work schedule and may, at their discretion, deviate from their normal schedule.